-Obedience training is provided in the comfort of your home, as it is the least distracting environment for your dog to learn.
-Once behaviours are mastered at home, we can then progress to any environment where you would like your dog to be responsive i.e. the park, beach, in the car, on walks or at the vet.
+Obedience training can be provided in the comfort of your home or in the form of virtual online sessions, as it is the least distracting environment for your dog to learn.
+Once behaviours are mastered at home, we can then progress to any environment where you would like your dog to be responsive i.e. the park, beach, on walks or at the vet.

 Clicker training has been used since the 1940’s but has only been ‘commercialized’ in the 1980’s by Karen Pryor.
 Pryor began her career with marine mammals, using Skinners’ operant conditioning (behaviour = consequence) principals to teach dolphins and develop marine mammal shows.
 Today she is regarded as one of the world’s leading experts on clicker training.